kaviyarasan08022008/gaming-squad/README.txt

-Abirami also invited oru team but she did not accepted
+Abirami also invited our team but she did not accepted